stephengold/Acorus/README.md

 If there's a designated sandbox,
-`ActionApplication` attaches a `ScreenshotAppState` and binds a hotkey (either PrtSc or ScrLk or SysRq) to the action that takes a screenshot and writes it to the sandbox.
+`ActionApplication` attaches a `ScreenshotAppState` and binds a hotkey (either PrtSc or ScrLk or SysRq) to an action that takes a screenshot and writes it to the sandbox.

-### TestMinHelp

-Often you'll want to display detailed help only when the user requests it.

-This example adds an action to toggle the help node between 2 versions: detailed and minimal.

 ### TestCoas